haiku/website/content/blog/humdinger/2021-05-26_registering_your_nickname_for_irc.md

 `/msg Nickserv register` *SuperSecretPassword YourEmailAddress*

 From now on it's simply following the instructions in the Nickserv output:

-* Go to https://services.oftc.net/ and log in with your nickname and password.
+* Follow the link to verify your nickname and password.
+(If you miss verification time window, do a `/msg NickServ reverify` to get a new verification link.)
-* Go to your *Account* page and *Verify* your account by doing the captcha there.
-* Back in Vision, do a `/msg Nickserv identify SuperSecretPassword` to authenticate yourself and follow it with `/msg Nickserv checkverify` to make sure all went OK.
+* Back in Vision, do a `/msg Nickserv identify SuperSecretPassword` to authenticate yourself and follow it with `/msg Nickserv status <InsertYourNickname>` to make sure all went OK.

 ### Identify yourself on every connect